AverageHoarder/mkvpropr/README.md

 It has many convenience features I've added over the last 1,5 years and I've used it on thousands of movies and episodes, but more on that below.<br>
 Before releasing the script I've tried to make it customizable enough that it can be used on a wide variety of collections with different naming schemes and preferences.

-## Example usage on Star Trek: Voyager DVD remuxes (7 Seasons, 168 Episodes, 275GB)
+## Example usage on Star Trek: Voyager DVD remuxes (7 Seasons, 168 Episodes, 275GB, stored on NAS, accessed via SMB)
 ![Gif that shows how the 168 episodes of Star Trek: Voyager are edited with mkvpropr in less than a minute.](/assets/example_gifs/mkvp_tvshow_voyager.gif)
 Explanation:
 In this ~1min gif I've interactively set the